 COVID-19: Information for Residents

 We have compiled these resources to assist Moorpark residents through the COVID-19 pandemic.
 If you or a loved one require any type assistance not listed here, please call 2-1-1.
+You may also be interested in our Stay Home Orders/Mask Guidance web page.

 Free Public COVID-19 Testing in Moorpark